paul-lrr/nifty-crop-mover-xsplit/README.md

 ##### Handling 3d Transforms/Flipping
 I've messed around with this a little but had trouble translating XSplit transformation information into css transforms.
 ##### OBS Compatibility
 OBS also lacks the crop moving functionality that this plugin provides.
-In theory, the main part of the plugin could stay the same and it would just need to replace the XSplit API called with equivalent obs-websocket events.
+In theory, the main part of the plugin could stay the same and it would just need to replace the XSplit API calls with equivalent obs-websocket events.
 I don't use OBS, so I haven't looked into it too much, but I would be interested if someone wanted to take this on.